• Skip to main content

 • These measurements give you 80 cookies filled with apple and walnut mixture.
 This might sound too many, but these are small and everyone eats at least three (or 4 or 5!) at a time.
 Also, they keep well for several days at room temperature.
 Alternatively, you can either use half of the measurements or freeze the unbaked cookies for later.

 • The thickness is a matter of preference.
-If you want your apple stuffed cookies thicker, roll the dough into a smaller circle.
+If you want your apple stuffed cookies thicker, cut the dough log into 7 or 8 pieces.

 How To Store